IBM-Cloud/nodejs-MEAN-stack/README.md

 Please create a pull request with your desired changes.

 ## Troubleshooting
 The primary source of debugging information for your app is the logs.
-To see them, run the following command using the Cloud Foundry CLI:
+To see them, run the following Cloud Foundry command using the IBM Cloud CLI:

   ```
-  $ bx cf logs <application-name> --recent
+  $ ibmcloud cf logs <application-name> --recent
   ```

 If you are not sure what your application name is, use this command to print your application name(s):

   ```
-  $ bx cf apps
+  $ ibmcloud cf apps
   ```

 For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the documentation.